Gualala, California

 Gualala (/w@'la:.l@/ wə-LAH-lə; Pomo: Qh awála-li) is an unincorporated community in Mendocino County in the U.S. state of California.
 It is located north of The Sea Ranch and south of Point Arena, California.
 Gualala shares its southern border with the southern border of Mendocino County.
 It is located on the Pacific coast at the mouth of the Gualala River, on State Route 1.
 It serves as a commercial center for the surrounding area.
 Gualala was once a logging town, but tourism is now its central economic activity.

-Name
+Etymology

-Gualala derives from the Kashaya Pomo village name Walaali, which itself is from Qh awála-li, meaning "where the water goes down".
+Gualala derives from the Kashaya Pomo village name Walaali, which itself is taken from Qh awála-li, meaning "where the water goes down".
 Gualala is the Spanish spelling; obsolete English-influenced variants include Walhalla (influenced by Walhalla of Norse mythology), Wallala and Wallholla.

 History

 Native peoples

 The Native peoples who occupied this area were known as the latcupda.
 They were a small entity of the bokeya group of Pomo peoples.